shw700/latrace-plus/README.md

 `/u`	Force unsigned decimal representation

-Individual function sub-routine expansion can also be suppressed by appending an exclamation mark after the function name in its declaration.
+Individual function sub-routine expansion can also be suppressed by appending one of a few special characters to the function name in its declaration.

+The characters can be !, ~, or ^

 For example: `void ERR_load_crypto_strings!(void);`

 results in the suppression of the expansion of all subroutines called internally by the ERR_load_crypto_strings() function.

+Use of ~ results in terse single line expansion (child function names are displayed, but no more data beyond that).

+^ is bare mode, resulting in a function's return value being displayed on the same output line as its invocation, with no information about nested function calls.

+*Please note that no custom user transformer functions are called on functions whose returns have been collapsed.*

-Other new options:
+*Other new options:*

 `latrace -x s`		Display library names in short format (without absolute path prefix)